learnbyexample/practice_python_projects/practice_python_projects.md

 ### Extracting author names

 It is time to extract only the author names and save them for further analysis.
 The regexp patterns seen in the previous section needs to modified to capture author names at the end of the lines.
 Also, `.*` is added at the start so that only the furthest match in the line is extracted.
 To give priority for the best case matches, the patterns are first stored separately as different elements in a `tuple`.
-By looping over these patterns, you can then quit once the earliest declared match is found.
+By looping over these patterns, you can then quit once the earliest match is found.

 ```python
 # extract_author_names.py